 GEOMETRY ACADEMIC (Grades 9, 10, 11, 12) 2 Semesters This course is designed to meet the needs of the average or above average math students.
 In Geometry, students will develop reasoning and problem solving skills as they study topics such as congruence and similarity, apply properties of lines, triangles, quadrilaterals, and circles, and perform transformations.
-Prerequisites: Passed Algebra I and placement exam (incoming freshman) Daily estimated time outside of class: 30 mins.
+Prerequisites: Passed Algebra I, with a C average, and placement exam (incoming freshman) Daily estimated time outside of class: 30 mins.